Josephus Daniels: Return to North Carolina

 In 1941, his son, Jonathan, was named a special assistant to Roosevelt.
-At that time, Daniels resigned his ambassadorial post in Mexico to return to North Carolina.
-There he resumed the editor's post at the News & Observer, and continued his outspoken editorial style.
+At that time, Daniels resigned his ambassadorial post in Mexico to return to North Carolina due to his wife's poor health; she died in 1943.
+Upon returning he resumed the editor's post at The News & Observer.

+Daniels and his son Jonathan were passengers on Franklin Roosevelt's 1945 funeral train from Raleigh until Roosevelt's burial at his home of Springwood in Hyde Park, New York.
+The father and son rode the train back to Washington, D.C. in the company of widow Eleanor Roosevelt and the new president, Harry S. Truman.

 Daniels published several recollections of his years in public office.
 In addition to The Navy and the Nation, he wrote Our Navy at War (1922), The Life of Woodrow Wilson (1924), and The Wilson Era (1944).

-Daniels and his son Jonathan were passengers on Franklin Roosevelt's 1945 funeral train from Raleigh until Roosevelt's burial at his home of Springwood in Hyde Park, New York.
-The father and son rode the train back to Washington, D.C. in the company of widow Eleanor Roosevelt and the new president, Harry S. Truman.

-During the course of his life, Daniels operated several newspapers, culminating with the News & Observer, which is still in operation.
-He served in public office with a strong belief in improving conditions for labor and the working class.
-The story of Daniels' life closely mirrors that of North Carolina during the same time period.
-From the catastrophe of Civil War to national prominence, Daniels was a prime example of the strengths and weaknesses that marked the progress of his state.
-In 1941, he retired to Raleigh due to his wife's poor health; she died in 1943.

-After completing a five-volume autobiography, in which he expressed regret over his vicious attacks (but not the overall righteousness) of the white-supremacy campaign of the late 19th century, Daniels died in Raleigh on January 15, 1948, at the age of eighty-five.
+After completing a five-volume autobiography, in which he expressed regret over his race-baiting support for the white-supremacist campaign of the late 19th century (but not for white supremacy itself), Daniels died in Raleigh on January 15, 1948, at the age of eighty-five.
 He is buried in Historic Oakwood Cemetery of that city.

-Daniels divided his shares of the News and Observer among all his children and Jonathan became editor.
+Daniels divided his shares of the News & Observer among all his children and Jonathan became editor.
 The family retained control until it sold the paper in 1995.